orucanil/AlamofireImageCache/README.md

 Installation
 --------------

-To use the AlamofireImageCache in an app, install AlamofireImage and just drag the AlamofireImageCache files in Classes folder (demo files and assets are not needed) into your project.
+To use the AlamofireImageCache in an app, install AlamofireImage and just drag the AlamofireImageCache files in Classes folder (demo files and assets are not needed) into your project. ( https://github.com/Alamofire/AlamofireImage ).
+Add "#import <CommonCrypto/CommonCrypto.h>" into Bridging-Header.

 Properties